-No matter the cuisine you crave, you can find an opulent menu to devour on your next Vegas vacation.
-Since many of the 5 star restaurants in Las Vegas have famous chefs connected to them, make sure you plan as they can get very busy!
+No matter the cuisine you crave, you can find an opulent menu on your next Vegas vacation.
+Because many of the 5-star restaurants in Las Vegas have famous chefs connected to them, make sure you plan ahead as they can get very busy.

 é by Jose Andres

 It’s an intimate dining experience in a private space in the hotel.
 This famous chef has put together an unforgettable, Spanish-style menu you’ll never forget.

 Tip: Only two seatings are available nightly in this quaint space, so make sure to plan ahead.

 Twist by Pierre Gagnaire

 Located on the 23rd floor of the Waldorf Astoria, Twist is a modern take on classic French cuisine and the only restaurant in the U.S. by Chef Pierre Gagnaire.

 A reservation here will certainly allow you to dine under the stars.
 The restaurant showcases sculptural globe lighting that hangs from the ceiling and mimics the whimsical glow of twilight.